Clinical Training Capacity

 Person Centred Care in Mental Health

-A collaborative education project, supported by the Broken Hill, University Department of Rural Health (BH UDRH), and the Greater Western Area Health service (GWAHS) has led to the development of a one-day workshop on person-centred care.
+A collaborative education project, supported by the Broken Hill, University Department of Rural Health (BH UDRH), and the Far West Local Health District (FWLHD) has led to the development of a one-day workshop on person-centred care.

 The aim of the workshop is to improve the delivery of mental health care by health workers.
 The workshop combines theoretical perspectives of mental health care with the lived experience of the consumer, as receiver of care within a person centred approach.